KenEkanem/Members/README.md

 - Open terminal
 - Install git on your machine if you don't already have it
 - Fork the project on github
-- Clone the project by copying the http or ssh link in your new repository
+- Clone the project by copying the Http in your new repository
 ```bash
 git clone https://github.com/YOUR_USERNAME/Members.git
 ```